xinyang-liu1217/tst/content/publication/li-2016-pre2/index.md

 and the susceptibility approaches a finite constant as T → 0.
 Our TN results of thermodynamic properties are compared with those from high-temperature series expansion.
-In addition, we disclose a quantum phase transition between q = 0 state (i.e., the state with 120◦ spin configuration within a unit cell containing three sites) and √ 3 × √3 state in a spin-3/2 kagome XXZ model at the critical point 􏰁c = 0.54.
+In addition, we disclose a quantum phase transition between q = 0 state (i.e., the state with 120◦ spin configuration within a unit cell containing three sites) and √ 3 × √3 state in a spin-3/2 kagome XXZ model at the critical point \Deltac = 0.54.
 This study provides reliable and useful information for further explorations on high-spin kagome physics."
 featured: False
 publication: "Phys.
 Rev. E"
 doi: "10.1103/PhysRevE.94.032114"